How to Get Graphs for Graphghans

 I found myself trying to work with charts like this really cumbersome and I am in fear of making a mistake that I may not find right away.

 Word or Number Charts

-Seen on the right is is called a Word Chart.
+Seen on the right is called a Word Chart.
 Some companies call this a number chart as well.
-I prefer this concept over printing off a graph.
+I prefer this concept to overprint off a graph.